- Quality of Alerts

 Chatroom alerts are based on technical set-ups resulting in breakouts/breakdowns and/or some type news catalysts.
 News catalysts can range from earnings reports, contracts, FDA approvals/rejections, clinical trials, partnerships and sector momentum spillover.
 While these stocks are cheaper, they are also less forgiving and riskier when the momentum dissipates.
 A lot of scalpers turn into swing traders and not by choice.
 For this reason, Clay offers trading courses.

 Claytrader offers everything from basic free YouTube tutorials, podcasts and blogs covering trading basics organized into categories including Trading 101, Trading Psychology, Trade Management and much more.
 His membership plan called Inner Circle has a $99 annual membership fee and includes the aforementioned.
 The podcasts are usually interviews with successful retail traders that help to inspire listeners.

 The more in-depth training courses of his system are offered through Claytrader University.
-These courses can be purchased ala carte from $99 to $300.
+These courses can be purchased ala carte from $99 to $300, which is similar to the pricing of Investopedia Academy and other education providers.
 Traders who want to collect all the courses could spend almost $3,000.
 Claytrader University provides a bundled training program that includes lifetime access to every training course (over 100 hours) and the chatroom, forums and newsletter for $1,997.
 This includes access to all future trading courses as well, basically everything on the site.